 - Always place a water pan inside your smoker.
 It will help retain moisture as the meat cooks.

-- Never open the smoker door while you smoke a brisket.
+- Never open the smoker door while you smoking brisket.
 It will allow heat to escape and give you an uneven cook.
 If you need to test the internal meat temperature, you can do so using a wireless digital meat thermometer.

 - Two hours into your cook, you’ll want to spray your brisket with either water, apple juice, or beef stock.
-Not only will this help the meat retain moisture, but it’ll also create a delicious, crusty bark.
+Not only will this help the meat retain moisture, but it’ll also create a delicious, crusty bark, especially beef stock.